 No. We encourage you to shop around to find the right annuity for you.

 Can you provide advice on which annuity to buy?

 No, the Society is unable to provide advice.
-We therefore recommend that you seek independent financial advice.
-A financial adviser will inform you of the fee that they charge for their service.
-To find Independent Financial Advisers in your area, the website www.moneyadviceservice.org.uk is very helpful.
+We recommend you seek independent financial advice.
+A financial adviser will inform you of the fee they charge for their service.
+To find Independent Financial Advisers in your area, the website www.unbiased.co.uk is very helpful.

 Are annuity rates the same for men and women?

 Yes they are.
-On 21 December 2012, new legislation came into effect which prevents pension providers in the EU from taking gender into account when working out the retirement income purchased by individuals.
+On 21 December 2012, new legislation came into effect which prevents pension companies in the EU from taking gender into account when working out the retirement income purchased by individuals.